GuvaCode/ray4laz/README.md

 Linux      | :heavy_check_mark: |

-raylib binary releases for Windows, Linux and macOS are available at the Github Releases page.

 **build and installation raylib**

 raylib binary releases for Windows, Linux and macOS are available at the [Github Releases page](https://github.com/raysan5/raylib/releases).